json-schema-org/website/pages/learn/json-schema-examples.md

 ## Card

-A schema representing a person, company, organization, or place, with properties such as `name`, `contact-information`, and `organizational-details`.
+A schema representing a person, company, organization, or place, with properties such as `name`, `contact information`, and `organizational details`.

 ```json
 {